 Delmarva Power offers a TOU rate option to residential customers that own EVs.
 For more information, see the Delmarva Power EV Programs website.

 Delaware utilities joined the National Electric Highway Coalition (NEHC), committing to create a network of direct current fast charging (DCFC) stations connecting major highway systems from the Atlantic Coast to the Pacific of the United States.
 NEHC utility members agree to ensure efficient and effective fast charging deployment plans that enable long distance EV travel, avoiding duplication among coalition utilities, and complement existing corridor DCFC sites.
 For more information, including a list of participating utilities and states, see the NEHC website.

-By July 1, 2023, municipalities with populations of more than 30,000 people must adopt an ordinance that establishes a permitting procedure for the installation of curbside residential EV charging stations.
+Municipalities with a population of more than 30,000 people must have a permitting procedure for the installation of curbside residential EV charging stations.
 The ordinance must

 Find all electric vehicle (EV) charging stations in and/or near Selbyville (Delaware).
 Search and compare local EV charging stations in Selbyville, and find a convenient location to charge your car.